13 Mistakes New Beekeepers Make

 If you don’t have bears to deal with in your area (like a New York City rooftop), feel free to move on.
 Otherwise, take note.

-When we got our first hive, we kept talking about how we really should look into setting up an electric fence.
+When we got our first hive, we talked about how we should look into setting up an electric fence.
 We talked about it until it was too late.

-A bear can wreck your equipment and kill off a lot of bees, including your queen.
+A bear can wreck your equipment and kill off many bees, including your queen.

-Once a bear has found food in your apiary, it will return.
-Bears have good memories.
-The only effective measure is an electric fence.
+Bears have good memories, Once a bear has found food in your apiary, it will return.
+The only effective measure against bear intrusuion is an electric fence.

 Don’t delay if you face this issue.